 Risk factors include:

-- Age – most people with bowel cancer are over the age of 50, and the risk increases with age.
+- Older age – most people with bowel cancer are over 50, and the risk increases with age.

 - Polyps – having a large number of polyps in the bowel.

 - Bowel diseases – people who have an inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis, have a significantly increased risk, particularly if they have had it for more than 8 years.

 - Lifestyle factors – being overweight, having a diet high in red meat or processed meats such as salami or ham, drinking alcohol and smoking.

 - Strong family history – a small number of bowel cancers run in families.
 If one or more of your close family members (such as a parent or sibling) have had bowel cancer, it may increase your risk.

 - Other diseases – people who have had bowel cancer once are more likely to develop a second bowel cancer; some people who have had ovarian or endometrial (uterine) cancer may have an increased risk of bowel cancer.